kcroland/digital-geo-analysis/README.md

 ## ![magnifying glass](icons/png/006-loupe.png) &nbsp; Analysis

-In the final section of this essay I will discuss my overall thought about the digital geography project.
+In the final section of this essay I will discuss my overall thoughts about the digital geography project.

 ### Strengths and Weaknesses